bmorris3/dot/docs/dot/gettingstarted.rst

         trace_nuts = pm.sample(start=map_soln, draws=1000, cores=2,
                                init='jitter+adapt_full')

-The values for ``draws`` and ``tune`` used above are chosen to produce quick plots, not to give converged publication-ready results.
-Always make these parameters as large as you can tolerate!
+where we use `~pymc3.sampling.sample` to draw samples from the posterior distribution.
+The value for ``draws`` used above are chosen to produce quick plots, not to give converged publication-ready results.
+Always make the ``draws`` and ``tune`` parameters as large as you can tolerate!

 The ``init`` keyword argument is set to ``'jitter+adapt_full'``, and this is very important.
-This uses Daniel Foreman-Mackey's dense mass matrix setting which is critical for getting fast results from highly degenerate model parameterizations (like this one).
+This uses `Daniel Foreman-Mackey's dense mass matrix setting
+<https://dfm.io/posts/pymc3-mass-matrix/>`_ which is critical for getting fast
+results from highly degenerate model parameterizations (like this one).

 Finally, let's plot our results: